 Instead, he let the music speak for itself.

-Trace performed his song “Like A Soldier,” and when it came to that moment when he sang, “He’ll stand up when he hears the anthem,” the Opry crowd cheered in support.
+Trace performed his song “Still a Soldier,” and when it came to that moment when he sang, “He’ll stand up when he hears the anthem,” the Opry crowd cheered in support.

 It was a moment Trace and everyone in that room needed.

 “Every time I sing that lyric live, people sing it louder than you would believe,” he told Rare Country.
 “Whenever I sing it, I think about that guy watching football on a Sunday afternoon who has to struggle to get up on his feet through the pain of arthritis, or because he uses prosthetics.
 I always have that vision in my head.”